 - It is rare to receive full functionality from free or cheap email marketing trial versions.
 OMC offers you full email marketing functionality for free.

 - Fully functioning email marketing systems are usually expensive.
 Duplicating existing functionality, generally, isn’t the best use of university resources.

 - It’s important to test and optimize your email template in a wide range of web browsers and email applications.
 This is a time-consuming and sometimes frustrating process.
 OMC has completed this testing and optimization for the templates in the email marketing systems we offer.

 - If you take the training to become an email administrator, you can set up your emails yourself and decrease the turnaround time to one to two business days.

-- OCM maintains an archive of outgoing emails to ensure that the same recipient does not receive multiple emails from USF at the same time.
+- OMC coordinates outgoing emails to ensure that the same recipient does not receive multiple emails from USF at the same time.
 This practice decreases the opt-out rate and increases the opening rate.
 If you use a separate email marketing system, there is no way to guarantee coordination.
 The result may be a lot of angry emails or phone calls from recipients who thought they had opted out of further communications.